hansamaligamage/cosmoscollection-create/README.md

 Solution has built on Visual Studio 2017 on .NET Core 2.0

-You can see code snippet to create the database, collection and document as below
+You can see code snippet to create the database, collection and document using Azure Cosmos DB SDK

-public async static Task CreateDatabase (string database)
+        public async static Task CreateDatabase (string database) {
-        {
             var db = await client.CreateDatabaseIfNotExistsAsync(new Database { Id = database});
         }